The Chronology of Revelation

 1. in the clouds of earth’s atmosphere, at the Pre-Wrath Rapture, following the opening of the Sixth Seal (Matthew 24:30,31; Revelation 6:16), and

-I believe that, at both times, saved believers will be caught up to be with Jesus in the clouds.
-The most notable difference between these two catching-up events is that, in the first case, Jesus’ angels will gather the believers (Matthew 24:31); whereas, in the second case, Jesus Himself will gather the believers (14:16).
-Essentially, the latter will be a “Post-Tribulation” Rapture event, occurring at the end of the 70th Week; but it will not be the first or primary Rapture (the “Pre-Wrath” Rapture), which will have taken place about a year earlier, after the opening of the Sixth Seal (see The Seventh Year).
+I feel that, at both times, saved believers will be caught up to be with Jesus in the clouds.
+The most notable difference between these two catching-up events is that, in the first case, Jesus’ angels will gather the believers (Matthew 24:31); whereas, in the second case, Jesus Himself will gather or “harvest” the remaining believers on the earth (Revelation 14:16).
+Essentially, the latter will be a “Post-Tribulation” catching up of “stragglers” or “over-ripe grapes,” occurring at the end of the 70th Week.
+However, this will not be the principal Rapture event (the “Pre-Wrath” Rapture), which most likely will have taken place about a year earlier, following the opening of the Sixth Seal (see The Seventh Year).

 After Jesus gathers the final harvest of believers out of the world (Revelation 14:14-16), He will descend from the clouds to the earth as the Rider on a white horse.
 Then there will be yet another harvest, only this harvest, by an angel, will be of unbelievers who are attacking Jerusalem—leading to “the great winepress of God’s wrath” (14:17-20).